A new community bulk-buying solar initiative will help G21 residents and businesses take up solar panels and battery systems.

-The purpose of the program is to fast-track renewable energy uptake in the region, to help Victoria achieve its renewable energy target of 50 per cent by 2030.
+The Geelong+ Community Solar Program, the largest in Victoria, aims to fast-track renewable energy uptake in the G21 region, to help Victoria achieve its renewable energy target of 50 per cent by 2030.

-Participants can make money when they install a battery through the Geelong Community Solar Program – even if they have solar panels already.
+Participants can make money when they install a battery through the program – even if they already have solar panels.
 The Geelong+ Virtual Power Plant will connect a participant’s battery to others in the community to form a larger “virtual battery” that delivers renewable energy to both the home and the grid.

 You can find out more about the program here: geelongcommunitysolar.com.au